 You'll receive a confirmation email once you've successfully submitted a PokéStop nomination.

 Your nomination will then be reviewed by a community of nomination reviewers chosen by Niantic.
-At launch this was a dedicated team, but as time goes on, this will be performed through the Niantic Wayfarer portal, which applies points of interests to multiple games made by the company.
+At launch this was a dedicated team, but as time went on, this shifted to the official Niantic Wayfarer community to help process applications.

 If you're nomination is accepted, then you will receive a congratulations email.
 It should be noted, however, that not all PokéStop nominations, even the eligible ones, will appear live in Pokémon Go.
 Your nomination could, however, appear in other Niantic games, such as Ingress and Harry Potter Wizards Unite.